entur/tavla/CONTRIBUTING.md

 npm run lint
 ```

-## Hosting your own Fork with Firebase
+## Using your own Firebase Project

 We are using Firebase for hosting tavla.entur.no (Firebase Hosting) and we are using Firebase Authentication as our authentication platform.
 Therefore, if you are thinking of hosting your own fork of Tavla, we would recommend you to do the same.